© Guernsey Rowing Club LBG 2014

 The Rocquaine Regatta has a long and distinguished reputation for fun.
 A full day (and evening) of free entertainment and activities for both the young and young at heart, including beach and stage events, sandcastles, inshore swimming, sailing, raft races, 5-

-Further details will be published on the club’s GRC Facebook page.
-Please like our page and follow us to keep up to date with club and event announcements.
+Please like and follow us on our GRC Facebook page to keep up to date with event announcements.

 On the evening of Friday 28th August a fun and friendly sprint event will be held.
 Club boats will be used and crews will be picked by picking names out of a hat.
 The race course will be 1 or 2 laps of the “BTS” course in Havelet Bay.